blakekotter/portfolio/BankingApp/README.md

 - MongoDB for data storage

 ## Features
-- Admin Dashboard: Manage users, view transactions, and monitor system performance.
+- Admin Dashboard: Oversee the banking system, manage users, and transactions.
-- Employee Dashboard: Handle customer requests, process transactions, and manage accounts.
+- Employee Dashboard: Manage customer accounts and transactions.
-- Customer Dashboard: Access account information, transfer funds, and view transaction history.
+- Customer Dashboard: Access account details, transfer funds, and view transaction history.

 ## How to Run
 To run this project locally, clone the repository, install the dependencies, and start the server using the following commands: